antivenom03/magnus-archives/Statements/Mag1 - Angler fish.md

 _Jonathan clears their throat_

-My name is [[Jonathan Sims]].
+My name is Jonathan Sims.
 I work for [[the Magnus Institute]], London, an organisation dedicated to academic research into the esoteric and the paranormal.

 The head of the Institute, Mr [[Elias Bouchard]], has employed me to replace the previous Head Archivist, one [[Gertrude Robinson]], who has recently passed away.